 Letters from the Japanese American Internment

-Encourage students to draw conclusions about life in an internment camp by reading, comparing and sharing ideas about letters written by young internees.
+Encourage students to draw conclusions about life in an internment camp by reading and comparing letters written by young internees.
 Consider and discuss the advantages of looking at a historical event from the points of view of multiple eyewitnesses.

-History, 9-12 (from the National Center for History in the Schools)
+U.S. History, 5-12 (from the National Center for History in the Schools)